Michelle Englot

-Michelle Englot (born January 22, 1964 in Montmartre, Saskatchewan; formerly known as Michelle Ridgway and Michelle Schneider); is a Canadian curler from Regina, Saskatchewan.
-She currently plays second on Team Brooklyn Stevenson.
+Michelle Jennet Englot (born January 22, 1964 in Montmartre, Saskatchewan; formerly known as Michelle Ridgway and Michelle Schneider); is a Canadian curler from Regina, Saskatchewan.
 She is a nine-time provincial champion skip.

 Career

-Englot started curling at age twelve, and represented Saskatchewan at the 1983 Canada Winter Games.
+Englot started curling at age twelve, and represented Saskatchewan at the 1983 Canada Winter Games, and at the 1983 Canadian Junior Women's Curling Championship.

 Englot won her first Saskatchewan Scott Tournament of Hearts provincial championship in 1988, she defeated Kathy Fahlman 10–0 in the final.
 This qualified Englot for her first Tournament of Hearts national championship.
 At the 1988 Scott Tournament of Hearts, she finished with a 9–2 record, but lost in the semi-final to Heather Houston of Ontario.
 In 1989, she won a second straight Saskatchewan Hearts title, toppling Sherry Anderson in the final, 7–6.
 At the 1989 Scott Tournament of Hearts, Englot finished with an 8–3 record.
 She once again lost to Houston in the semi-final, this time with Houston representing Team Canada as defending champions.
 She won her third straight provincial championship in 1990, defeating Kim Armbruster (Hodson) in the final, 5–4.
 At the 1990 Scott Tournament of Hearts, she failed to make the playoffs at the Hearts, finishing the round robin with a 6–5 record.
 Englot won the 1992 Saskatchewan Scott Tournament of Hearts, defeating Sandra Peterson (Schmirler) 8–5 in the final.
 At the 1992 Scott Tournament of Hearts, she finished 4th with a 7–4 record, narrowly missing the 3 team playoff.

 Englot didn't return to the Hearts until 2001, due to the emergence of many other great teams from Saskatchewan such as Sandra Schmirler and Sherry Anderson.
 At the 2001 Scott Tournament of Hearts she was no longer a favourite, and she finished 4–7.
 Englot played at the 2001 Canadian Olympic Curling Trials, and finished with a 5–4 record, just out of the playoffs.